 This, that, and also, etc… showcases my recent work, enthusiasms & appreciations.

-By trade I work as a commercial artist.
+By trade I work as a commercial artist and advertising executive.
 I run a small operation called Universal Exports of North America, working in close partnership with clients on matters of aesthetics, strategy & management.
 It’s also an occasional publishing imprint & will undertake sporadic retail activity.
 Open by appointment or by chance.

 As far as backstory goes — Grew up in Niskayuna, a suburb of Albany, New York.
 In 1993 I left the University of Pennsylvania with an architecture degree & minors in art history and creative writing.
 While there I served as the Art Editor of The Daily Pennsylvanian & 34th Street.